meetsudarshan/WhatRightNow/README.md

 1. It is done when I can see the option to search a location.
 2. It is done when I am able to see the current weather when I search with the location.
 3. It is done when I can see the temperature, wind speed, current humidity, current weather condition and what the temperature actually feels like.
-4. It is done when I can see a minimum of 10 recommendations of restaurants near me.
+4. It is done when I can see up to 20 recommendations of restaurants near me.
-5. It is done when the recommendations of the restaurants include image of the restaurants, name, address, Restaurant type, phone number and address.
+5. It is done when the recommendations of the restaurants include image of the restaurants, name, address, Restaurant Category, phone number and address.
 6. It is done when upon entering an incorrect location I am alerted to input a current name.

 ## Table of Contents